Gemorroj/Archive7z/README.md

 ### Notes:

- - List of files/directories is always displayed in UTF-8
+ - List of files/directories is always in UTF-8
  - When unpacking, the names of the files/directories you need to specify the encoding of the current file system
  - When you unpack the archive, the file names/directories are written in the encoding of the current file system